small lotus divider graphic on neutral colored background.

 It’s easy to assume that higher doses lead to better outcomes.
 But in supplementation, exceeding evidence-based ranges can narrow safety margins and increase unintended risk.
 This article explores where “more” stops helping — and starts working against you.

-This articles explores when increased intake may be justified, when it becomes unnecessary, and how to think about dose, safety margins, and long-term exposure in a more balanced way.
+This article explores when increased intake may be justified, when it becomes unnecessary, and how to think about dose, safety margins, and cumulative exposure in a more balanced way.

 Why "More Is Better" Feels Intuitive

-Across this site, supplements are evaluated as tools designed to meet specific needs—not as performance enhancers.
+Across this site, supplements are evaluated as tools designed to meet specific needs, not as performance enhancers.
+The useful question here is not "Which option is strongest?"
+It is "What dose fits the need without adding unnecessary exposure?"

-This article applies the same evidence-first framework to examine dosing decisions, focusing on adequacy, safety thresholds, and context rather than defaulting to higher intake.
+This article uses the same evidence-first lens to examine dosing decisions, focusing on adequacy, safety thresholds, and current need rather than defaulting to higher intake.
+For a broader look at when supplementation may be worth considering at all, see How to Decide Whether a Supplement Is Worth Trying at All and Do Children Actually Need Supplements?

 This is especially relevant in children, where margins between adequate and excessive intake may be narrower than in adults.